Ultimit: Women in Infrastructure

 - Highly Commended in the Empowerment Category at the Equal Employment Opportunities Trust Diversity Awards 2015

-Girls with Hi-Vis® is an Ultimit initiative – encouraging more women to join the industry.
+- Girls with Hi-Vis® events – GWHV is a pre-employment initiative under Ultimit: Women in Infrastructure – focused on encouraging more women to join the industry.

 Lisa AlbistonProtection Technician Team Leader at ABB Limited